MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/credential-guard/configure.md

 ## Default Enablement

-Starting in Windows 11, 22H2 and Windows Server 2025, Credential Guard is [enabled by default on devices which meet the requirements](index.md#default-enablement).
+Starting in Windows 11, 22H2 and Windows Server 2025 (preview), Credential Guard is [enabled by default on devices which meet the requirements](index.md#default-enablement).

-System administrators can still [enable](#enable-credential-guard) or [disable](#disable-credential-guard) Credential Guard using one of the methods described in this article.
+System administrators can still explicitly [enable](#enable-credential-guard) or [disable](#disable-credential-guard) Credential Guard using one of the methods described in this article.
 Explicitly configured values will overwrite default enablement state, typically after reboot.

 ### How to Prevent Default Enablement